While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 the Hopi Reservation.
 The painting is signed

 H. Renvar 1960.
-Renvar is somewhat of an
+Renvar is an acronym for

 Helen Frye @ Work

-thought to have been painted at the Willow House, the second possibly New York City.
-The
+thought to have been painted at the Willow House (or from a photo).
+The smaller portrait

 Sedona Arts Center St. Patrick's Day Floats